Medford Rogues (collegiate wood bat baseball): 2015: New League

-2016
+2016 Great West League

 The Rogues named Carolyn Birch as interim general manager in the spring of 2016.
 They opened play in the Great West League on June 3, 2016, with a victory over the Portland Pickles.
 It was also announced that the Rogues will be the inaugural hosts of the annual GWL All-Star Game scheduled for July 25 and 26.

-2017
+2017 Great West League Champions

 The Rogues finished the regular season at 40–20, their best record in history.
 But Carolyn Birch stepped down as general manager in the final game of the regular season against Chico on August 5, 2017.
 Also, Jonathan Kurman took over as play-by-play commentator near season's end after Brian Schnee (who started the season with the Rogues) became news/sports anchor at KTVL News 10.
 The Rogues took their semi-final series with the Portland Pickles 2 games to one and faced off against their chief rivals the Chico Heat in a rematch of last year's GWL Championship Series.
 They swept the Heat 5–3 in Game 1 in Chico and 7–2 in Game 2 in Medford to capture their first championship in franchise history dating back to their inaugural season in the WCL in 2013.

 Following the season, head coach Josh Hogan stepped down.
 He was replaced by former Oregon State Beavers and Arizona Diamondbacks standout Tyler Graham.
 In addition, Dave May, was named the team's new Chief Operating Officer.

-2018: Another New League
+2018: New League

 On October 4, 2018, the Rogues ownership, CSH International, announced that the Rogues are exploring other options with regards to their future as the Great West League ceased operations the same day.
 On December 12, they announced that they were sold by CSH to local businessman Treg Scott effective December 31 and are joining the Golden State Collegiate Baseball League.

-2019
+2019 GSCBL

 On January 14, 2019, the Rogues announced the hiring of former St. Mary's High School baseball coach Sean Gallagher as their new head coach.
 On February 19, 2019, the Rogues announce general manager and COO Dave May had purchased an ownership stake in the team.

-2020
+2020 GSCBL

 The Rogues hired former Oregon State Beavers standout Bill Rowe.
 The GSCBL season for 2020 was cancelled due the COVID-19 pandemic.
 However, the Rogues played an abbreviated season with lesser known teams.

-2021
+2021 GSCBL

 The Rogues had the opportunity to finally have a full GSCBL season along with a few non-league opponents.

-2022
+2022 Independent

 Owners Dave and Tabitha May took full control of the Rogues and play as an independent team and will play an independent schedule featuring teams from many different leagues.

-2023
+2023 Independent

 The Rogues announced on their Facebook page that head coach Bill Rowe was stepping down and associate head coach Parker Berberet would take the reins of the team.
+On December 13, 2023, the Rogues announced as the new head coach former Oregon State staff member Nate Esposito.